-A few years ago I wrote a guest post for Nottingham UNESCO City of Literature’s blog highlighting that Nottingham was home to the UK’s first children’s lending library.
+A few years ago I wrote a guest post for Nottingham UNESCO City of Literature’s blog highlighting that Nottingham was home to the UK’s first children’s public lending library.

 The library was created in 1882 with a £500 grant from the Nottingham woollen manufacturer and Liberal MP Samuel Morley and housed in a building that now forms part of Bard House student accommodation in Shakespeare Street.

 According to the Encyclopaedia of Library and Information Science, Morley founded the children’s library after learning that Nottingham’s Central Library (then housed in the Arkwright Building on Shakespeare Street) was only open to those aged 15 and over.
 A 1937 pamphlet in Nottingham Local Studies Library reveals that the building was rented from the Trustees of the Holy Trinity Church and served as a children’s library for exactly 50 years, before closing in 1932.

 While some sources suggest that the library was originally named “The Library for Boys and Girls”, Allen’s Illustrated Guide to Nottingham published in 1888 describes it as “The Children’s Free Public Lending Library and Reading Room” and notes that it was open between 4.00 – 8.00 pm on weekdays.
 Children over the age of 7 were allowed to borrow two books a week, at no cost, from a collection of over three thousand “carefully chosen volumes” donated by Morley.

-Although juvenile reading rooms had already been opened as part of public libraries in both Westminster (1857) and Cambridge (1872) the library in Shakespeare Street was the first children’s lending library in the UK and is widely recognised as having set the standard for children’s libraries both in the UK and abroad.
+Although juvenile reading rooms had already been opened as part of public libraries in both Westminster (1857) and Cambridge (1872) the library in Shakespeare Street was the first children’s public lending library in the UK and is widely recognised as having set the standard for children’s libraries both in the UK and abroad.
 The International Companion Encyclopedia of Children’s Literature (1996) has this to say in its chapter on children’s libraries:

 “Perhaps the most outstanding was the Library for Boys and Girls in Nottingham, which was regarded as a pioneer in respect of its accommodation, its balanced collection of contemporary children’s fiction, furnishings and general ethos.”